 When Congress passed the Americans with Disabilities Act more than 25 years ago, one of its purposes was to put a federal blanket over the patchwork of state and federal laws that prohibited discrimination against individuals with a disability.
 In March 2013, in a blog post, I encouraged readers to watch carefully the paid sick leave (PSL) patchwork that was beginning to take shape.
-At that time, only one state – Connecticut – and only a handful of cities had enacted a PSL law.
-Now, eleven states and more than 20+other jurisdictions have enacted PSL laws.
+At that time, only one state – Connecticut – and a handful of cities had enacted a PSL law.
+Now, many more state and local jurisdictions have enacted PSL laws.
 While these laws, viewed as a whole, have a particular legislative rhythm, each has its unique provisions.

 Merriam-Webster defines “patchwork” as “something composed of miscellaneous or incongruous parts; hodgepodge.”
-Given the number and differences among these laws, PSL, without doubt, has achieved full “patchwork” or “hodgepodge” status.
-This blog will report on PSL and related developments of which, no doubt, there will be many.
+Employee leave, without doubt, has achieved full “patchwork” or “hodgepodge” status.
+This blog will report on employee leave and related developments of which, no doubt, there will continue to be many.

 This blog is owned and published by Soltism@Work, LLC.
 Please read the disclaimer before proceeding to the blog.